beryllium-org/hashutils/README.md

-# jpkg-template-package
+# Ljinux Hashutils
-A template package for jpkg
+A collection of hashing utils for ljinux.
 <br />
 Build with <code>make package</code>